Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Introduction and results

-Theorems ~\ref{thm:Poisson_CLT} and ~\ref{thm:MNS_CLT} imply that any modified GUE undergoes a transition from Poisson to random matrix statistics when the mesoscopic scale $\delta$ is equal to the modification scale $\alpha$ of its correlation kernel.
+Theorems ~\ref{thm:Poisson_CLT} and ~\ref{thm:MNS_CLT} imply that the modified GUEs undergo a transition from Poisson to random matrix statistics when the mesoscopic scale $\delta$ is equal to the modification scale $\alpha$ of its correlation kernel.
 Our next question is what happens at the critical scale?
-The first step is to compute the limit of the variance of linear statistics.
-Depending on the context, we obtain different formulae for the critical variance and we check that they are consistent in appendix \ref{A:variance}.
-Theorem~\ref{thm:modified_variance} summarizes our results and it is also a special case of theorem~\ref{thm:MNS_C^n}.
+The first step is to investigate the variance of linear statistics.